insightautos/cordova-gmv-barcode-scanner/README.md

 - Zebra MC330K (Manufacturer: Zebra Technologies, Model: MC33)

 Current Solution:
-if your device has this problem, you can call the plugin with the option `mirrorCamera` set to `true`.
+if your device has this problem, you can call the plugin with the option `rotateCamera` set to `true`.
 This will rotate the camera stream by 180 degrees.